TWiStErRob/PhilHackerBlogSource/content/post/push-notification-meditation.md

 That skepticism changed a few weeks ago while I was meditating and my phone chimed.
 I learned that I --- like the smoker in Brewer's study --- had a rather shocking ignorance about the unpleasant aspects of my (smartphone) addiction.[^1]

 Don't worry.
-This isn't another rant about our unhealthy attachment to our phones. 😌 [Plenty](https://wellbeing.google/) [of](https://www.nytimes.com/2011/10/01/opinion/you-love-your-iphone-literally.html) [ink](https://www.amazon.com/Craving-Mind-Cigarettes-Smartphones-Hooked/dp/0300223242) has been spilt that already.
+This isn't another rant about our unhealthy attachment to our phones. 😌 [Plenty](https://wellbeing.google/) [of](https://www.nytimes.com/2011/10/01/opinion/you-love-your-iphone-literally.html) [ink](https://www.amazon.com/Craving-Mind-Cigarettes-Smartphones-Hooked/dp/0300223242) has been spilt on that already.
 I'm more interested in what addictions in general say about the limits of our self-knowledge, the relationship between self-knowledge and self-control, and the importance of mindfulness.

 To explore that, I want to talk a little bit more about the experience of receiving a text message while meditating, and discuss why that experience has led me to feel more confident that meditation is a good use of my time.
 But before we get into all that, let's look at Brewer's smoking cessation program a little more closely.